 Develop a Lindorm Spark SQL node

-In the SQL editor, define variables using the ${variable_name} syntax.
-Assign values to these variables in the Run Configuration or 调度配置 panel on the right side of the node editor.
+When you write task code in the SQL editor, you can define variables in the format ${variable_name} and assign values to them in the Run Configuration or Scheduling Settings pane on the right side of the node editing page.
+The following is an example.

 CREATE TABLE IF NOT EXISTS lindorm_table_job (